menu

 Also of interest is that Southampton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Southampton telecommute to their jobs.
-Overall, about 13.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Southampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southampton residents report their race to be White, followed by Asian.
 Important ancestries of people in Southampton include Irish, German, Italian, English, and Polish.